MicrosoftDocs/fabric-docs/docs/data-factory/tutorial-incremental-copy-data-warehouse-lakehouse.md

 ### Step 3: Add a lookup activity for the new watermark

 In this step, you create a lookup activity to get the new watermark value.
 You'll use a query to obtain the new watermark from your source data table.
-The highest value in *LastModifytime* column in *data_source_table* will be obtained.
+The maximum value in *LastModifytime* column in *data_source_table* will be obtained.

 1. On the top bar, select **Lookup** under **Activities** tab to add the second lookup activity.